 Benefits of Better Sleep

-Usually, the interest in better sleep perks up, the moment weight loss benefits come in.
+Usually, the interest in better sleep perks up when weight loss benefits come in.
 But that’s not where it ends.
 Many good things happen when we get the right amount of sleep.
 Our immunity improves, injuries heal faster, we stay in a better mood, and we look and feel better.